rivosinc/JumpStart/docs/reference_manual.md

 ### `run_function_in_smode()` and `run_function_in_umode()`

 Diags can use the `run_function_in_smode()` and `run_function_in_umode()` functions to run functions in supervisor and user mode respectively.
+Each function can be passed up to 6 arguments.

-The modes cannot share the same code space so the functions belonging to each mode should be tagged with the corresponding linker script section name to place them in different sections.
+The different modes cannot share the same pages so the functions belonging to each mode should be tagged with the corresponding linker script section name to place them in different sections.

 Refer to Unit Tests `test002`, `test011` and `test018` for examples of how these functions can be called and how the memory map can be set up.